JoannaMusialkowska/C-excercises/README.md

 # C-excercises
-C# excercises based on Microsoft training site
+- C# excercises based on Microsoft training site
+- And training of saving ork in cloud reposotory